 The stages of making bread – conclusion

 Depending on the recipe, some stages can be skipped, doubled or increased.
 If you see a recipe that doesn’t follow these stages, it’s not a problem.
-This is a general guide for you to understand the terms that get thrown around that maybe you didn’t understand.
-What did you learn?
-Is there anything that you wish was included in this guide?
-Let me know in the comments below.
+There are very few recipes that include every step!!

 Previous: An Introduction To Bread Making